21PM/Code_Pen_Clone_Frontend/README.md

 # CodePen Clone #
 Overview
 The CodePen Clone project is a full-stack web application that replicates the core functionalities of CodePen.
-Users can write, edit, and share code snippets, follow other users, and manage their profiles.
+Users can write, edit,delete, code snippets, follow other users, and view their codes .
 This project is built using React.js for the frontend and Node.js, Express, and MongoDB for the backend, along with a variety of additional libraries to enhance functionality and user experience.

 ##Features##
 User Authentication: